 Now, It’s Your Turn

-The process of developing core nonprofit organizational values in the right way is neither quick nor easy.
-But organizations with strong cultures perform better than those without.
-Although creating and leveraging core values may seem daunting, the impact on your company culture can be tremendous.
+The process of developing core nonprofit organizational values in the right way is not quick nor easy.
+However, organizations with strong cultures perform better than those without.

 Thoughtful, well-implemented nonprofit organizational values can serve as the foundation for a positive, high-performance, and high-impact culture.